bcit-ci/CodeIgniter/user_guide_src/source/helpers/array_helper.rst

 element()
 =========

-.. php:method:: element($item, $array, $default = FALSE)
+.. php:method:: element($item, $array, $default = NULL)

 	:param string 	$item: Item to fetch from the array
 	:param array 	$array: Input array
 	:param boolean	$default: What to return if the array isn't valid
-	:returns: FALSE on failure or the array item.
+	:returns: NULL on failure or the array item.

 Lets you fetch an item from an array.
 The function tests whether the array index is set and whether it has a value.
 If a value exists it is returned.
-If a value does not exist it returns FALSE, or whatever you've specified as the default value via the third parameter.
+If a value does not exist it returns NULL, or whatever you've specified as the default value via the third parameter.
 Example

 ::